 If the Zoning Ordinance is amended as requested by the applicant, it would allow for accessory buildings to be constructed five (5) feet from rear yard property lines that front on public streets.
 As noted above, staff does not believe that a five-foot setback is appropriate.
 However, staff does support reducing the setback to allow accessory buildings to be constructed 10-feet from the rear yard property lines that front on public streets.
 This would provide a 15-foot reduction in setbacks for the applicant.

 Options

-- 1. Recommend approval of the Zoning Ordinance amendment with the suggested modifications from staff; - 2.
-Recommend denial of the Zoning Ordinance amendment; - 3.
-Recommend approval of the Zoning Ordinance amendment as presented by the applicant; or - 4.
-Recommend approval of the Zoning Ordinance amendment with a setback as suggested by Planning Commission.
+- 1. Approve the Zoning Ordinance amendment with the suggested modifications from staff. - 2.
+Deny the Zoning Ordinance amendment. - 3.
+Approve the Zoning Ordinance amendment as presented by the applicant.

 Attachments